Onuorah-Joshua-Nwani/FinergyCloud_Deployment/replit.md

 ## Overview

 FinergyCloud is a comprehensive full-stack renewable energy investment platform that leverages artificial intelligence, advanced analytics, and sustainable finance to democratize access to clean energy investments.
-The application provides AI-powered predictions with 94% accuracy for renewable energy project success prediction, comprehensive ESG scoring, multi-currency support, and professional portfolio management capabilities.
+The platform provides AI-powered project success predictions, ESG scoring, portfolio management, and real-time market insights for renewable energy investors in emerging markets.

 ## User Preferences